Life-saving initiative launched to further improve fight against knife crime

 The app can also be used in a real time emergency situation, giving you a step-by-step guide on how to control major bleeding.

-From left, Police Constable Ian Hampson, Riverside College Deputy Principal Thalia Bell, Royal Liverpool University Hospital Emergency Nurse Clinician Rob Jackson and Prometheus Medical Ltd’s Joe Shelmerdine at the initiative’s launch event
+From left, Police Constable Ian Hampson, Riverside College Deputy Principal Thalia Bell, Royal Liverpool University Hospital Emergency Nurse Clinician Rob Jackson and Joe Shelmerdine from Prometheus Medical Ltd at the launch of the initiative.